Sunday, June 24, 2018

 Saya datang pagi lalu membaca, mencoret, lantas masukkan ke komputer.
 Makan siang, ngopi, lantas kembali ke ruang kecil ini, memeriksa hasil print.
 Saya mencetak cukup banyak sehingga bisa ditinggal buat makan siang.

 Ruang kecil ini bahkan membuat saya bisa tidur siang.
 Lumayan 30 menit.
-Kadang lebih.
 Tidur di lantai yang pakai karpet.
 Saya pakai ransel sebagai bantal.
 Begitu bangun, sekali lagi proses diulang, membaca, mencari hal yang kurang, salah ketik.
 Juga harus bikin glossary, referensi dan seterusnya.

 Biaya sewa ruang tentu lumayan mahal tapi ia relatif murah daripada harus ke luar Jakarta.
 Ia juga lebih murah daripada sewa kamar hotel.
 Ia juga terletak dekat beberapa kedai kopi yang saya suka.
 Bisa minum kopi buat bantu kerja.

-Saya suka sekali membaca segelas kopi dalam ruangan ini.
+Saya suka sekali membawa segelas kopi dalam ruangan ini.
 Menikmati kopi sambil memeriksa bab demi bab.
 Biasanya selesai petang hari.
 Pulang, makan malam dengan keluarga, nonton televisi, tidur dan besok diulang lagi.
 Saya hanya perlu tiga hari bekerja disini.
 Ini cara konsentrasi menulis dalam jarak waktu yang relatif lama.